triploc/gencall/README.md

 });
 ```

-## Express compatible
+## ExpressJS Compatible

-The router object is compatible the Express Router object.
+The router object is a direct extension of the ExpressJS `Router` object.
+So all the regular stuff works as expected.

 ```javascript
 router.all(route, handler)